 It’s an exposed reef break that has reasonably consistent surf.
 The surf tends to be best in the spring.
 Offshore winds blow from the south-southwest.
 Groundswells more frequent than wind swells and the best swell direction is from the south.
 There is a right-hand reef break.
 Good surf at all stages of the tide.

 It’s an exposed reef break that has consistent surf.
 The surf tends to be favored in the spring.
 Ideal winds are from the north.
 Tends to receive distant groundswells and the ideal swell direction is from the south.
-There is a right breaking reef.
+There is a right-breaking reef.
 Good surf at all stages of the tide.

-Around 700 different species of coral fishes, colorful coral reefs, stingrays, sharks, turtles, dolphins.
+Around 700 different species of coral fishes, colorful coral reefs, stingrays, sharks, turtles, and dolphins.
 Many different places to go – amazing coral reefs full of life – deep or not deep – up to your skills and request.

 Manta point.
 The best time to go is June-October when mantas come for feeding.
 They are absolutely harmless for humans.
 Must have experience in the Maldives.